 Why Do Chihuahuas Lick Other Dogs?

-For example, if your dog sees the other dog as the pack leader, he may start licking its mouth to show respect and keep the peace.
+For example, if your dog sees another dog, he may start licking its mouth to show respect and keep the peace.

 Why Do Chihuahuas Lick Furniture?

-Is your Chihuahua acting bizarrely by licking random objects in your house?
+Is your Chihuahua licking random objects in your house?
 These reasons could be the culprit.

 Being their strongest senses, they use their tongues and noses to taste and smell all the new things in their environment.

-Our Chihuahua is like a Roomba always rooming around the house hoping to lick up any remains he can find.
+Our Chihuahua, Leo, is like a Roomba always rooming around the house hoping to lick up any remains he can find.